-Your mental health is just as important, if not more important, as your physical health.
+Your mental health is just as important, if not more important than, your physical health.
 Here are a few things you need to start doing right now today in order to keep yourself mentally refreshed.

 You need time to clear your mind each day.
 A time where you don’t have to worry about doing your daughter’s hair, getting your son’s haircut, throwing in a load of laundry, or listening to other people’s problems.
 Choose two separate times throughout the day (like before work and at lunchtime, or before work and after work) where you will spend 30 minutes in quiet solitude doing absolutely nothing but deep relaxing.

-During this time, put on your headphones and listen to your favorite slow music, a calming nature sound or relaxation track, or a deep meditation track.
+During this time, put on your headphones and listen to your favorite slow music, a calming nature sound, relaxation track, or a deep meditation track.
 Google Play has a meditation track by Glenn Harold named “Relax and Sleep Well”.
 Listening to this track with my headphones, totally letting go, I always become so relaxed that I fall asleep before its finished.
-Not only is it ALWAYS the absolute most restful sleep, but I way up after a few minutes feeling better than I do after a full night’s sleep.
+Not only is it ALWAYS the absolute most restful sleep, but I wake up after 30 minutes feeling better than I do after a full night’s sleep.
 I highly recommend it.

 Stop trying to live up to your family’s, friends, or societies standards.
 Some single mothers seem to have it so together that they can attend every meeting, every function, keep their house immaculate, cook gourmet meals, and look polished 24/7.
 That doesn’t have to be your reality and you don’t have to be ashamed that it’s not.
 If you miss a few meetings, show up late to some functions, feel like you clean endlessly and the house is still always messy, make sure the kids have a hot meal although it’s not Instagram post-worthy, and only really have a chance to dress up on your days off…..so be it.